-Draft Proposal Due Monday, January 18, at start of lecture.
+Draft Proposal Due Monday, January 23, at start of lecture.

-- Proposal Feedback and Set Milestone 1 Wednesday, January 20.
-During the lab, a TA will discuss your lab proposal and help you determine the first milestone that you will incorporate into your formal proposal and demonstrate later. - Formal Proposal Due Wednesday, January 27 in lab.
+Proposal Feedback and Set Milestone 1 Wednesday, January 25.
+During the lab, a TA will discuss your project proposal, give some feedback and help you determine the first milestone that you will incorporate into your formal proposal and demonstrate two weeks later.

+Formal Proposal Due Wednesday, February 8 in lab.
 This is the formal proposal as outlined below.
-Keep a copy for yourself as we will keep the proposal to start a file for your project. - Weekly Progress and Milestones Each week you will negotiate milestones for the next week.
-Each member will be responsible for at least some aspect of a milestone and you will be evaluated on your actual progress the following week.
+Keep a copy for yourself as we will keep the proposal to start a file for your project.

+Weekly Progress and Milestones Each week you will negotiate milestones for the following week.
+Each member will be responsible for at least some aspect of a milestone and you will be evaluated on your actual progress when the milestones are demonstrated.

-Demonstration April 7 lab.
+Demonstration April 11 lab.

-Project Proposal
+Draft Project Proposal